armbian/documentation/docs/User-Guide_Networking.md

     PRESET_NET_ETHERNET_ENABLED=1
     PRESET_NET_WIFI_ENABLED=1

-    # Enter your WiFi creds
+    # Enter your WiFi credentials
-    # SECURITY WARN: Your wifi keys will be stored in plaintext, no encryption.
+    # SECURITY WARNING: Your wifi keys will be stored in plaintext, no encryption.

     PRESET_NET_WIFI_SSID='MySSID'
     PRESET_NET_WIFI_KEY='MyWiFiKEY'

-    # Country code to enable power ratings and channels for your country.
+    # Country code to properly adjust the WiFi for your country.

-    # eg: GB US DE | https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+    # E.g. 'GB', 'US' or 'DE' (see https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
     PRESET_NET_WIFI_COUNTRYCODE='GB'

-    # If you want to use a static ip, set it here
+    # If you want to use a static IP, you may set it here

     PRESET_NET_USE_STATIC=1
     PRESET_NET_STATIC_IP='192.168.0.100'